Optimal-HRV/optimalhrv-howto/docs/web-dashboard.md

 1. Click the **Add Group** button to open the add group dialog.
 2. Enter the **Group Name**.
 3. Select one or more users to be **Group Admins** by clicking on their names.
-4. Select one or more users to be **Group Members** by clicking the plus icon next to their emails.

 > **Note:**
 >